 Christmas cactus in full bloom with a Canadian winter scene behind it — the short fall days and cool nights near this window triggered the December flower spike naturally.

-Christmas cactus care in Canada is rewarding because unlike most flowering houseplants, this one blooms reliably every year in winter — exactly when colour is most needed in Canadian homes.
+Christmas cactus (Schlumbergera spp.) care in Canada is rewarding because unlike most flowering houseplants, this one blooms reliably every year in winter — exactly when colour is most needed in Canadian homes.
 Despite the name it is not a desert cactus and has completely different care needs: it originates from Brazilian rainforest and needs regular watering, good humidity, and specific light and temperature cues to bloom on schedule.

 The Canadian winter actually helps trigger blooming — shorter days and cool nights near windows from October onward provide the exact conditions that initiate flower buds.
 This guide covers how to set that up reliably.